Braw Bagpipe Tuner

 And of course, the same applies if you leave your pipes without playing them for more than a few minutes.

-Screen Mode Button
+Tuner Mode Button

 Rolling Averages